Using Python's pip to Manage Your Projects' Dependencies

 Shell

-(venv) $ python3 -m pip uninstall -r requirements.txt -y
+(venv) $ python -m pip uninstall -r requirements.txt -y

 Remember to always check the dependencies of packages that you want to uninstall.
-You probably want to uninstall all dependencies, but uninstalling a package used by others will break your working environment.
-In consequence, your project may not work correctly anymore.
+You probably want to uninstall all dependencies, but uninstalling a package used by others will break your working environment, and your project may not work correctly anymore.

-If you’re working in a virtual environment, it can be less work to just create a new virtual environment.
-Then you can install the packages that you need instead of trying to uninstall the packages that you don’t need.
-However, pip uninstall can be really helpful when you need to uninstall a package from your system Python installation.
+The pip uninstall command can be really helpful when you need to uninstall a package from your system Python installation.
 Using pip uninstall is a good way to declutter your system if you accidentally install a package system-wide.

 Exploring Alternatives to pip